GyroSuperintelligence/BabyLM/guides/Genetics.md

 - `process_egress(input_byte: int) -> int`
   Transforms an external byte input into an internal intron using `governance.transcribe_byte`.
 Updates the agent's physical state using either a precomputed epistemology (state transition table) or the native transformation, then tracks the resulting index.

-- `process_ingress(last_intron: int) -> int`
+- `process_ingress() -> tuple[int, int]`
-  Folds the current state with the last intron, queries for the phenotype via `InferenceEngine.get_phenotype`, and applies learning with `InferenceEngine.learn`.
+  Generates one token using LEB128 physics and learned phenotypes.
+Returns the last byte and intron emitted.
+Uses token-level generation with adaptive temperature based on angular divergence.
 Triggers all registered post-cycle hooks, including algedonic regulation and autonomic cycles if required.

 - `batch_learn(data: bytes) -> None`
   Implements streaming batch learning using the monodromic Fold; preserves full path dependence and applies learning only at the sequence endpoint.